 AND WHAT OF THE OTHER WALLAROOS?

-The new rules forced G. Wheeler to Western Suburbs and W. Chisholm to South Sydney.
-Chisholm though appears to have dropped out before the season kick-off.
-‘Joe’ Gardiner and E. Buck retired—the latter after the MRU refused his request to play for Eastern Suburbs.
+The new rules forced G. Wheeler to Western Suburbs and W. Chisholm to South Sydney (though Chisholm appears to have dropped out before kick-off).
+‘Joe’ Gardiner and E. Buck preferred to play only social Rugby in 1900—Buck’s decision followed the MRU’s refusal of his request to play for Eastern Suburbs.
+Meanwhile, Billy Glenn (‘W. Glen’) moved to Bathurst in the NSW central-west and continued his career there.

 [ site homepage ]